 - What Andrew did next: An updated profile of / interview with Campaign co-founder Andrew Whitley, focussing on his current work with Scotland The Bread.

 - The Bread Angels network.

-…and I’m open to other suggestions!
+…and I’m open to your own one line pitches!

 I look forward to hearing from you.

-Chris Young, Real Bread Campaign coordinator, editor and tea boy.
+Real Bread Campaign coordinator, editor and tea boy.

 17 Nov 2020